Ever wonder how much you can earn working in the blockchain sector?

 “What’s interesting here is what we refer to as the hybrid-job economy; that’s the notion that increasingly jobs are combining skill sets.
 If you look at some of the jobs growing the fastest and are highest value to companies are those with a sort of mixed-skill genome.”

-The wide array of skills that blockchain professionals have contributes to the high valuation that companies attribute to them and are part of the reasoning behind their salaries.
+The wide array of skills that blockchain professionals have contributes to the high salaries being offered to even inexperienced blockchain professionals.

 The Salaries Blockchain Professionals Earn